aleporyadin/contacts/README.md

     celery -A tasks worker --loglevel=info
     ```

    Celery will fetch and update contacts every minute (adjust the schedule in `tasks.py` as needed).

 ## Usage

 - Access the web application at `http://127.0.0.1:5000` to search for contacts using the `/search` endpoint.
   For search example name Alex, need use like it: `http://127.0.0.1:5000/search?q=Alex`

 - To import contacts from a CSV file(file must be in root folder project), use `import_csv.py`:

     ```bash
     python import_csv.py
     ```
+- If you want to run tests can use: `python -m unittest tests/TestCase.py`

 ## Credits